Tea production in Kenya: Production

 In 2018, Kenya was the world's largest exporter and producer of black tea, with a total export value of US$1,355,994,000 in packings over 3 kilograms.

 International prices

-Tea is sold through automated public auction in Mombasa.
-In October 2011, the average price of the tea at auction was $3.22 per kilogram.
+Tea from Kenya and other African countries is sold through a now automated system public auction in Mombasa.
+As of September 2023, the auction price of tea in Kenya stabilized at 2.25 U.S. dollars per kilogram.

 Institution and research

 Tea in Kenya is controlled by different institutes and government bodies.
 They are: